BSViT: A Burst Spiking Vision Transformer for Expressive and Efficient Visual Representation Learning: Experiment

 \subsection{CIFAR}

 As shown in Tab.~\ref{tab:comparison}, we compared our method with the prior SoTA works on CIFAR-10 and CIFAR-100 datasets.
-On the CIFAR-10 dataset, our no-masked BSVIT-4-384 model achieves an accuracy of 96.55\%, surpassing all other compared models, including Spikformer (95.19\%), Spike-driven Transformer (95.60\%), and the recent high-performing Spiking Transformer (A²OS²A) (96.32\%).
-Our standard BSVIT model with the adjacency mask also achieves a highly competitive accuracy of 96.25\%.
-On the CIFAR-100 dataset, our standard model's advantage is even more pronounced by reaching an accuracy of 80.27\%.
-What's more, the new SoTA accuracy of 80.32\% reaching by our BSViT-4-384 demonstrates the strong generalization capability of the adjacencey mask technique, which performs better on more somplex datasets.
+On the CIFAR-10 dataset, our no-masked BSViT-4-384 model achieves an accuracy of 96.55\%, surpassing all other compared models, including Spikformer (95.19\%), Spike-driven Transformer (95.60\%), and the recent high-performing Spiking Transformer (A²OS²A) (96.32\%).
+Our standard BSViT model with the adjacency mask also achieves a highly competitive accuracy of 96.25\%.
+On the CIFAR-100 dataset, our no-masked model's advantage is even more pronounced by reaching an accuracy of 80.27\%.
+Furthermore, the new state-of-the-art accuracy of 80.32\% achieved by BSViT-4-384 demonstrates the strong generalization capability of the adjacency masking strategy, especially on more complex datasets.
 Notably, our model requires only 2 time steps to achieve these leading results, indicating a significantly lower inference latency.
 Furthermore, our model's parameter count of 9.91M is comparable to that of other Transformer-based SNNs, which confirms that the performance gains stem from the superiority of our architectural design, rather than simply an increase in model scale.